 Return to: Academic Health Center : myU : U of M Home

-University of Minnesota MyU One Stop Directories Search U of M
+UNIVERSITY OF MINNESOTA Driven to Discover 24 MyU One Stop Directories Search U of M

-Driven to DiscoverTM

 Academic Health Center

-forms.ahc.umn.edu >> DATA/FILE SERVER ACCESS REQUEST FORM
+forms.ahc.umn.edu >> DATA/FILE SERVER ACCESS REQUEST FOR RM

-I Would Like To: 💿 Add Access For This User 🝳 🔾 Modify This U lser's Acœss 🍳 🔾 Delete This User's Acœss 🝳
+I Would Like To: 4 Add Access For This User 🕄 🔾 Modify This User's Access 🕄 🔾 Delete This User's Access 🕄

 USER INFORMATION

 Employer: University of Minnesota

-X.500: Qualitativada ?
-Employee ID:
+X.500: Employee ID:

 First Name: Last Name:

 Email: Phone:

 Building: Diehl Hall Room: 330

-Department: Inst for Health Informatics - Inst for Health Informatics mcs
+Department: INST FOR HEAL THINFORMATICS - INST FOR HEAL THINFORMATICS

-Approver: Jessica Whitcomb-Trance Phone: 612/62 :6-6079 Email : jwhitcom@umn.edu
+Approver: Jessica Whitcomb-Trance Phone: 612/626-60 79 Email : jwhitcom@umn.edu

-REQUESTER INFORMATION
+REQUESTER INFORMATION I Same as User Information

 X.500: Click here to lookup

-First Name: Last Name:
+First Name: ast Name:

-Email: Phone:
+Email: F Phone:

-USER'S SUPERVISOR INFORMATION Same as Requester Info ormation
+USER'S SUPERVISOR INFORMATION 🔲 Same as Requester Informat ion

 X.500: piecz001 Click here to lookup

-First Name: David Last Name: Pieczkiewicz
+First Name: David ast Name: Pieczkiewicz

-Email: piecz001@umn.edu Phone: 612-626-8591
+Email: piecz001@umn.edu F Phone: 612-626-8591

 DEVICE

-Does this user need a computer added to AHC-IS support? ♠Yes ♠No 2
+Does this user need a computer added to AHC-IS support? 🔿 Yes 💿 No 💈

-AHC-IS Device #: 20090343 Click here after entering the device e number 📵
+AHC-IS Device #: 20090343 Click here after entering the device number ?

 COMMENTS AND/OR SPECIAL INSTRUCTIONS Please make note of any server folders this user needs access to.
 If you would like this user to have the same access policy as another user in your department, please enter their name below.
 Please list all folders and/or servers you would like to delete access to for this user.

 Please create an ID account, but please do not give access to the IHI shared-drive.

 = Required Field

-Subereit egu
+Subarat R right a